-The project, called "Living Schoolyard Transformation," aims to increase food security through the installation of food gardens in primary schools and increase children’s knowledge of food growing.
-Nutrition is an important aspect of children’s education – only well-nourished and healthy children can successfully take part in education and seize the chance to create promising futures for themselves.
-Establishing fruit and vegetable gardens in primary schools and teaching children a sustainable approach to the environment promises to bring positive change.
+The project, called "Living Schoolyard Transformation, aimed to increase food security through the installation of food gardens in primary schools and increase children’s knowledge of food growing.
+Nutrition is an important aspect of children’s education—only well-nourished and healthy children can successfully take part in education and seize the chance to create promising futures for themselves.
+Establishing fruit and vegetable gardens in primary schools and teaching children a sustainable approach to the environment brought positive change.

 Sustainable Water Solution and Living schoolyard transformation – Phase II

-In 2018 Re&Act agreed to expand the project to a second phase to provide sustainable water solutions in 100 schools and extend the current successful model of the “Living Schoolyard Transformation” concept from 70 to the initially envisaged 100 schools in the districts of Machinga, Nkhotakota and Chikwawa.
+In 2018 Re&Act agreed to expand the project to a second phase to provide sustainable water solutions in 100 schools and extended the successful model of the “Living Schoolyard Transformation” concept from 70 to the initially envisaged 100 schools in the districts of Machinga, Nkhotakota and Chikwawa.

-- Total beneficiaries: So far, 153,385 students in the 100 schools and over 10,500 community members are benefitting from the programme
+- Total beneficiaries: By the end of the program, 143,816 students in the 100 schools and over 10,500 community members are benefitting from the programme

 - Boreholes: 26 new boreholes in 26 schools were completed

-Due to COVID-19, a further 22 reticulated water systems and boreholes have been identified for rehabilitation to support children returning to schools as schools reopening depends on the availability of safe water.
-Additionally, 43 schools have been chosen for a solid waste management and recycling programme to ensure the school environment is clean and healthy
+Due to COVID-19, a further 22 reticulated water systems and boreholes were rehabilitated to support children returning to schools as schools reopening depended on the availability of safe water.
+Additionally, 43 schools received solid waste management and recycling training to ensure the school environment is clean and healthy.